swiftlang/swift/docs/DynamicCasting.md

 As above, since `a` has type `P`, this code is instantiating `MyGenericType` with `T = P`, which is only valid if `P` conforms to `P`.

 Note that any protocol that specifies static methods, static properties, associated types, or initializers cannot possibly be self-conforming.
-As of Swift 5.3, there are only three kinds of self-conforming protocols:
+As of Swift 5.3, the only self-conforming protocols are `Any`, `Error`, and Objective-C protocols that have no static requirements.

-* `Any` must be self-conforming since every `T.self` is an instance of `Any.Type`
+Invariants
+* `Any` self-conforms: `Any.self is Any.Type == true`
-* `Error` is a self-conforming protocol
+* `Error` self-conforms: `Error.self is Error.Type == true`
-* Objective-C protocols that have no static requirements are self-conforming
+* If `P` self-conforms and is a sub-protocol of `P1`, then `P.self is P1.Type == true`

+For example, the last invariant here implies that for any Objective-C protocol `OP` that has no static requirements, `OP.self is AnyObject.Type`.
+This follows from the fact that `OP` self-conforms and that every Objective-C protocol has `AnyObject` as an implicit parent protocol.

 ## CoreFoundation types